GRANT CRITERIA for FY2020

 Review Process Overview

-- A review panel evaluates grants and make recommendations to Boise Department of Arts & History staff.
+- A review panel evaluates all applications and make recommendations to Boise Department of Arts & History staff.

 - Arts & History staff finalizes recommendations and presents them to the Arts & History Commission for approval.